thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

   })
 ```

-The first argument, "app", is the _name_ of the component.
+The first argument, "someName", is the _name_ of the component.
 The second argument is an object that defines the component's behavior.

 You _insert_ a component by writing it out as an HTML tag, like so: